Note: Three things may happen on appeal:

 A summary of the various levels of appeal are as follows:

-Petition to the Property Tax Assessment Board of Appeals (PTABOA):
+Property Tax Assessment Board of Appeals (PTABOA) Hearing:

-If you disagree with the Assessment of Determination from the PTABOA, you may file an appeal (Form 131 Petition to the Department of Local Government Finance) with the State.
-This form must be filed with the County Assessor within 30 days of the PTABOA Final Determination.
-Along with the Form 131, you must submit a copy of the appeal documents filed with the County Board of Review and a copy of their determination.
+If you disagree with the Assessment of Determination (Form 115) from the PTABOA, you may file a State appeal (Form 131 Petition to the Dept of Local Government Finance).
+This form must be filed with the State of Indiana within 30 days of the PTABOA Final Determination AND a copy filed with the County Assessor.
+Along with the Form 131, you must submit a copy of the documents filed with the County Board of Review and a copy of their determination.